‘We imagined a sustainable camp for young people encompassing a unique journey from sea to snow.’ – Dean and Annette

 - In 2013 The Crossing’s second trainee received ’School-based Trainee of the Year′ for Conservation Land Management in New South Wales

 - In 2014 The Project Director, Dean Turner become conservation representative to the Board of Biamanga National Park, a neighbour to The Crossing and owned by Aboriginal people

 - In 2016 The Crossing’s third trainee received ‘South Coast Region School-based Trainee of the Year‘

 - In 2017 The Crossing starts a 5th young school based trainee

 The Crossing teaches sustainability and landcare to tomorrow’s leaders.
 Our Board includes people with land management and conservation experience, outdoor leadership, education, counseling, business management and marketing experience.

-Annette Turner remains a member of the Board as well as Trustee Director and a nurturing presence.
+Annette Turner is a member of the Board as well as Trustee Director.
 Her passion for wholefoods is wonderfully infectious.